 Successful engagement with all learning activities in this accredited Initial Teacher Education course is necessary to demonstrate that you have met the Graduate career stage of the Australian Professional Standards for Teachers (AITSL, 2011).

-*Note: This unit commences with weeks 1 on campus (see timetable for rooms) and weeks 2 to 8 will be school-based, to meet accreditation requirements of 3.5 days professional experience.
+Note: This unit commences with week 1 on campus (see the timetable for rooms), and weeks 2 to 8 will be school-based to meet accreditation requirements of 3.5 days (Primary) professional experience.

 Required IT skills